Skip navigation

 • Finally, look at your major area and write down the next few courses that you haven't taken yet.

-The Academic Career Planner is a tool to help you visualize what classes you will take over time in order to complete your degree.
-If you have already started one, this is a good time to review the next two semesters to see if you want or need to make any changes to your plans.
+The Academic Career Planner helps you visualize each semester.
+If you have already started one, this is a good time to review to see if any adjustments are needed.

 After your first semester at City Tech, you switch from having a STAR Center advisor to consulting with a faculty advisor in your department.